weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "Peter told me, of course.
 I've seen him.
 He's the most perfect darling in his uniform!
 You ought to hear him raving about France, but silent as the tomb about the War.
-He says <span id="calibre_link-345" page-number="273" page-name="Page:There Is Confusion.djvu/279" page-index="279" page-quality="3" title="Page:There_Is_Confusion.djvu/279"></span>the colored soldiers were all sold—fighting for freedom was a farce so far as they were concerned.
+He says the colored soldiers were all sold—fighting for freedom was a farce so far as they were concerned.
 But France is all right if the white Americans don't get in too much propaganda.
 I've been meaning to write to you, to tell you